“We come on the ship they call the Mayflower

 All the way back to June, 1987 when I had a letter published in the New York Times in opposition to the proposed expansion plans of the Guggenheim & Whitney Museums, after it was announced that both Museums wanted to modify & expand their existing buildings.
 I was outraged.
 How could you change these two singular masterworks without ruining them?
 I closed saying that “branch museums were the obvious answer” to modifying these Artworks of Architecture, in the Guggenheim’s case, Frank Lloyd Wright’s masterpiece was, perhaps, the greatest work of Art it owns.
 I went to the Community Board Meetings, but wasn’t directly involved beyond this letter.
 Mine was apparently chosen over the head of the opposition committee’s letter, much to his displeasure, I heard.

-My letter in the NY Times Op-Ed page opposing the Whitney & Guggenheim Expansions, June, 1987
+My letter in the NY Times Op-Ed page opposing the & Guggenheim & Whitney modifications, June, 1987.
+I love the very fitting drawing they added.

 Almost 30 years later (wow…really?), how did “we” do?